 Electronic personal information is stored in databases requiring logins and passwords for access, and is restricted to staff who require access.

 As disclosed in our letter of engagement to clients, files that contain client’s personal information are retained for no more than seven years.
 We destroy all client files and documents seven years after the date of the final bill rendered by us in relation to each client matter.
 Access Records Management securely destroys documents by pulping or shredding and issues a certificate of destruction once the documents have been destroyed.
 Internal paper-based documents containing personal information are pulped before being recycled.

-CoSec has implemented Privacy Compliance Programs to ensure our compliance with the notifiable data breaches obligations under the Privacy Law.
+Acclime has implemented Privacy Compliance Programs to ensure our compliance with the notifiable data breaches obligations under the Privacy Law.

 However, in the event of a serious data breach, we will take all steps required of us under the law, including notifying affected individuals and the Office of the Australian Information Commissioner (OAIC) if necessary.

-CoSec welcomes the EU General Data Protection Regulation (GDPR) as an important step forward in streamlining data protection requirements across the EU.
+Acclime welcomes the EU General Data Protection Regulation (GDPR) as an important step forward in streamlining data protection requirements across the EU.